rffrasca/PDFKeeper/docs/Build-Instructions-v11.md

 5. Microsoft HTML Help Workshop - https://web.archive.org/web/20201201163924/http://www.microsoft.com/en-us/download/details.aspx?id=21138

 ## Get the Source
-Download the source code for a v10 release from [here](https://github.com/rffrasca/PDFKeeper/releases).
+Download the source code for a v11 release (when available) from [here](https://github.com/rffrasca/PDFKeeper/releases).
 For the latest version in development, clone the https://github.com/rffrasca/PDFKeeper repository to your development system using Git.

 ## Download and Extract Third-Party Components
 - Ghostscript for Windows (64 bit) - https://www.ghostscript.com/download/gsdnld.html